 Bay Hill was originally developed from a Floridian orange grove and the property is located close to downtown Orlando.
 The Bay Hill Club & Lodge was the brainchild of a group of investors from Nashville and they commissioned architect Dick Wilson to design the course.
 In 1961 18 holes opened for play.

-Today, Bay Hill is home to the “King” himself.
+Bay Hill was home to the “King” himself.
 Arnold Palmer fell in love with the place after the Tennessean owners invited Jack Nicklaus, Don Cherry, Dave Ragan and himself to play in an exhibition match in 1965 to promote the club.
-In 1976, Palmer bought Bay Hill Club & Lodge and it has remained his winter home ever since.
+In 1976, Palmer bought Bay Hill Club & Lodge and it remained his winter home until his passing in 2016.

 The Florida Citrus Open dates back to 1966 and it became a PGA Tour favourite and a forerunner to the Masters.
 In 1979, the event moved across town to Bay Hill and the Bay Hill Invitational was born.
 Today the event is known as the Arnold Palmer Invitational and it attracts big sponsors and the top pros.